System Design Space

 Sharded Cluster Components

-mongos, config servers and shard replica sets as the basic elements of the cluster.
+mongos, config servers, and shard replica sets as the basic cluster building blocks.

 Перейти на сайт